Summary of Research Contributions

 We have examined the production of lipids, which provide the densest form of energy, in bays around Newfoundland and Labrador, as well as of lipid compounds which are essential for normal growth and development of marine organisms.
 These compounds include essential fatty acids such as omega-3 fatty acids and sterols.
 The sub-polar oceanographic climate zone where we sample is an area of particular interest for work with marine lipids.
-We observed that there were high inputs of lipids during short periods especially in spring and that this material seems to be very efficiently used by marine organisms.
+We observed that there were high inputs of lipids during shortperiods especially in spring and that this material seems to be very efficiently used by marine organisms.
 In tandem with these field experiments we discovered critical ratios of essential fatty acids that are needed for growth of early life stages of various species of cold water finfish and shellfish.
 These lab experiments help us interpret our field data and are important for the aquaculture industry.
 We have also developed the use of fatty acids and sterols as biomarkers in cold water environments, allowing us to trace the flow of marine, terrestrial and anthropogenic compounds in particles ranging from colloids to those that settle quickly.
 Our results indicate that land-derived contaminants could easily become widely dispersed in this system.
 By examining many of the same compounds in sediment cores we have even been able to look into the past.
 Our data indicate the base of the local ecosystem was functioning in a similar manner now and before the groundfish fishery was at its height.

 Working with colleagues in France and in Halifax we also looked at the production of biomarkers and potentially toxic fatty acids in toxic algae species.
-Most recently we have started working on the environmental effects of aquaculture and methods for their remediation.
-We have been studying the particle field associated with finfish aquaculture and how benthic organisms interact with it near cage sites and in land-based facilities.
+More recently we have been working on the environmental effects of aquaculture and methods for their remediation.
+We have studied the particle field associated with finfish aquaculture and how benthic organisms interact with it near cage sites and in land-based facilities.
 We have shown that mussels ingest wastes being generated from aquaculture sites, and that the fraction that is removed is that which has the greatest potential to spread.
 This broad multi-disciplinary approach to the study of food webs, fish nutrition and aquaculture impacts led to truly interdisciplinary collaborations which culminated in my co-editing a book on food security and co-authoring three chapters in it.

 Current Research Projects